 The Mobile Parklet

-At People Parking Project, we have developed a trailer Parklet, one which by virtue of being on wheels, can be taken to any location quickly and easily.
-It’s mobility and ability to be registered anywhere reduces red tape and provides amenity in a cost affordable manner.
+At People Parking Project, we have developed a Parklet, one which by virtue of being on wheels, can be taken to any location quickly and easily.
+It’s mobility and ability to be registered anywhere reduces red tape and provides amenity to businesses and the public in a cost affordable manner.

-As a community engagement tool, The Trailer Parklet comes into it’s own.
+As a community engagement tool, the Mobile Parklet comes into it’s own.
 It’s versatility provides councils and activation organisations to test the viability and community uptake for more permanent extensions to public space.

-As an extension of outdoor dining the Trailer Parklet is a no brainer; 2 extra tables and 10 extra chairs or parking for 1 vehicle out the front of a hospitality business… with our tried and tested consultation processes we think there’s only one correct answer.
+As an extension of outdoor dining the Mobile Parklet is a no brainer; 2 extra tables and 10 extra chairs or parking for 1 vehicle out the front of a hospitality business.
+Through our pre and post service consultation process, the results have spoken for themselves.

 *Timber deck option shown